MGIC Investment Corporation (MTG) Bundle

 MGIC Investment Corporation's Current Status

-As of the end of 2024, MGIC Investment Corporation is a publicly traded entity.
-Its common stock is listed and actively traded on the New York Stock Exchange (NYSE) under the ticker symbol MTG.
+MGIC Investment Corporation is a publicly traded company, listed on the New York Stock Exchange (NYSE) under the ticker symbol MTG.

 MGIC Investment Corporation's Ownership Breakdown